nanoandrew4/nChess/README.md

 Currently the program simply allows you to enter moves, and play against yourself, while checking the legality of the various moves before executing the move.
-Although the end goal is to have a full fledged chess engine, the work on the project up until now has focused mainly on getting a fast legality checking mechanism that the engine will employ to search and evaluate moves.
+Although the end goal is to have a full fledged chess engine, the work on the project up until now has focused mainly on getting a fast legality checking mechanism that the engine will employ to search for and evaluate moves.

 To simply play a game against yourself, run the command './nChess play'.